 - Sometimes the issues to resolve maybe the outcome of the whole proceedings or it can be the problem hindering negotiations between the parties.

-- Both the parties decides when and where to meet hence there is no specific time or location.
+- Both the parties decide when and where to meet hence there is no specific time or location.

 - Since the conflict is between the parties involved, the process is private and confidential throughout the hearing.

 It’s good to consider some of the possibilities that might occur to both parties involved in an adversarial way.
 The mediator or specialist can give his or her opinion regarding the case based on his experience.